rigdenlab/SWAMP/docs/examples/rst/swamp_results.rst

 1. Running swamp-results
 ^^^^^^^^^^^^^^^^^^^^^^^^

-A full swamp-mr run can result quite time consuming, but uou don't need to wait until the full run is finished to check out if SWAMP already found a solution.
-We provide a command line tool to check the results obtained by SWAMP at any moment ``swamp-results``.
+A full swamp-mr run can result quite time consuming, but you don't need to wait until the full run is finished to check out if SWAMP already found a solution.
+We provide a command line tool to check the results obtained by SWAMP at any moment: ``swamp-results``.
 To pull the results obtained in this tutorial, simply run:

 .. code-block:: shell

-    swamp-results SWAMP_0
+    swamp-results ./SWAMP_0

-You would normally need to specify the full path to the ``SWAMP_X`` of interest directory (e.g. ``SWAMP_0``, ``SWAMP_1``...etc.).
+You would normally need to specify the full path to the ``SWAMP_X`` directory of interest (e.g. ``SWAMP_0``, ``SWAMP_1``...etc.).
 There are more options available to control the output of the results, check them out :ref:`here <swamp_results_options>`.
 After running the above command, SWAMP will retrieve the results from the directory ``SWAMP_0/swamp_mr`` and display a table with the top 50 results (sorted by shelxe CC).

 2. Output table